custom-components/pyscript/docs/reference.rst

 other return variables that capture the variable name and value that just caused the trigger are not included in the ``dict`` - it will just contain ``trigger_type="state"``.

-Here’s an example.
+Here's an example.
 Whenever a door is opened, we want to do something if the door closes within 30 seconds.
 If a timeout of more than 30 seconds elapses (ie, the door is still open), we want to do some other action.
 We use a decorator trigger when the door is opened, and we use ``task.wait_until`` to wait for either the door to close, or a timeout of 30 seconds to elapse.
 The